joakimback/RickAndMortyApp/README.md

 # Third party plugins

-This project uses Apollo for GraphQL integration, PromiseKit for convenient asyncronous programming and Kingfisher for loading remote images.
+This project uses
+Apollo for GraphQL integration,
+PromiseKit for convenient asyncronous programming Kingfisher for loading remote images
+UIImageColors for detecting primary colors in images

 # Missing parts...